Chapter 4:

 “A unique perspective, to be sure.
 But, one riddled with risks.
 What of spies among the refugees?
 Expended resources on prisoners?
 That’s not even mentioning its outward appearance.”
 Teldrus raised his pointer.
 “The Lodran Standard is one of absolute strength.
 To offer a truce at a time of such political unrest would be an invitation for rebellion.”

 “Well said.”
 A smooth voice chipped in from a nearby bench.
+Mordhun.

-Mordhun rose, and strolled up to the sand table.
 “If I may demonstrate, Lector Teldrus.”
 He swept a block of golden miniatures forward with the back of his hand.
 “A central unit.
 Standard heavy infantry.
 They engage the enemy’s main line here, and fix them into place.”

 “Commendable.”
 The lector adjusted his lenses.
 “You committed your strongest force to neutralise the enemy’s maneuverability.
 I see you’ve inherited the Warden’s wisdom.”

-“And with that exemplary showing from Rustes,” Teldrus said, “Class is dismissed.”
+“And with that exemplary showing from Rustes,” Teldrus said.
+“Class is dismissed.”

 “Adeus,” he said.